Durannd/library/README.md

 # 📚 Library Management API

 A comprehensive REST API for library management, built with Spring Boot 4.0 and Java 21.
-The system provides complete functionality for managing books, publishers, users, and loans, with interactive documentation via Swagger.
+The system provides complete functionality for managing books, publishers, users, and loans, with interactive documentation, containerization support, and automated CI/CD deployment.

 ## 🚀 Technologies